epsilonlabs/emf-rdf/README.md

 The resulting RDF data and schema models are then processed by Jena's reasoner using the default OWL settings.
 The inferred model is then used by Epsilon for querying.

-#### Schema defined restrictions (max cardinality)
+#### Schema-defined restrictions (maximum cardinality)

-An RDF Schema can contain restrictions for some properties in an RDF data model such as maximum cardinality.
-If a maximum cardinality is defined for a property in the RDF data model that have been loaded, then **returned property values are limited to the most restrictive max cardinality that is applied to a property**.
+An RDF Schema can contain OWL restrictions for some properties in an RDF data model, such as maximum cardinality.

+When computing `resource.property`, if a maximum cardinality is defined for `property`, then the number of returned values will be limited to that maximum size.
+If there are multiple maximum cardinality restrictions, the most restrictive one will be used.

+In the specific case that the maximum cardinality is 1, `resource.property` will directly return the value (if set) or `null`, instead of returning a collection.

+Note: this behaviour will be moved to the MOF2RDF-specific variant of the driver in the future (see #15).